l32zhao/Self-Adaptive-Scaling/README.md

-# A Self-adaptive Auto-scaling System
+# A Self-adaptive Auto-scaling on OpenShift
 > The Final Project of ECE 750 Self-Adaptive System, by Lucian Zhao and Guanjie Wang
 ## Overview